roitraining/ux-designers-training/cloud-run-for-ux/labs/03-use-cloud-storage-sql.md

   const fullPath = `./downloads/${fileName}`;

   const options = {
-    // The path to which the file should be downloaded, e.g. "./file.txt"
+    // The path to which the file should be downloaded, e.g., "./file.txt"
     destination: fullPath
   };